abbas-taher/scala-eclipse-spark-hortonwork-project-setup/README.md

  4- Now delete the Object class that was created by the IDE.

- 5- From the Examples directory copy and paste the whole content of SparkPageRank.scala code into your newly created Object.
+ 5- From the Spark Examples directory copy and paste the whole content of SparkPageRank.scala code into your newly created Object.

  6- Then delete the line "package org.apache.spark.examples" because you already created your own package com.scala-proj.